Reviewed by Dr Seeta Shah, Medical Doctor & Nutritional Therapist, The Green Doctor

 Front or stomach sleepers don’t need height when sleeping, so they should aim to sleep without a pillow – or opt for a super thin, ultra-low pillow.
 To make this position more comfortable, it’s advisable to place a pillow under the pelvis or lower belly to flatten the lower back curve and ease strain on the lumbar region.
 In the long term, it’s best for stomach sleepers to try to transition away from this position due to the strain it can place on the back.

 This is the go-to sleeping position for most of us, and side sleepers do need a pillow.
 Apart from comfort, its main purpose is to bridge the gap between the ear and the mattress when lying on your side.
-Finding out your loft height (ear to shoulder tip distance) is a reliable measurement on the pillow you need:
+Finding out your loft height (ear to shoulder tip distance) is a reliable measurement of the pillow you need:

 • Those with broad shoulders should look for a firm pillow with a higher loft (about 10-13cm / 4-5in)